 Additional Mix-in Ideas

-I have seen this recipe made about a dozen different ways.
-At least.
+I have seen this pea salad recipe made about a dozen different ways at least.
 Everyone seems to have a preference with their pea salad.
 Some just like it creamy, some like it to have some crunch.
 It really just depends on your taste.
 Personally, I just like it how it is.
 “If it ain’t broke.. ” ya know?
 Anyway, for those of you who want to add a little something more, here are some common mix-in ideas:

 - boiled egg

 - chopped red onion – to make sure the onion doesn’t overtake the flavor of your pea salad, soak the diced onion in cold water for 5-10 minutes and then drain before adding.

 - chopped mint

 - water chestnuts